ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/search-for-data.md

 ## Add search results to evidence

 When you're satisfied with the results of a search and you're ready to analyze and remediate those search results, you can add them to an evidence set in the investigation.
-When you add items to an evidence set on the **Evidence** tab, the following two things occur:
+When you add items to an evidence set on the **Evidence** tab, the following three things occur:

+- The search is run again, and the latest results of the search are added to the evidence set.
+That means the items that are actually added to evidence may be different than the estimated search results displayed on the search flyout page.
+This might happen if some time has passed between the last time your ran the search and when you add the search results to evidence.

-- All items in the search results are copied from the data source in the live service, and copied to a secure Azure storage location in the Microsoft cloud.
+- All items in the search results are copied from the data source in the live service, and copied to a secure Azure Storage location in the Microsoft cloud.

 - All items (including the content and metadata) are re-indexed so that all data in the evidence set is fully searchable during your investigation.
 Re-indexing the data results in thorough and very fast searches when you search the data in the evidence set during your investigation.